luka57lee/performance-task-22/INSTRUCTIONS.md

 ## The Situation
 The Grade calculator has been live for a few years now and students & teachers love the application and use it daily.
 However, we have gotten significant amount of requests to add a quizzes as a grading criteria.

-A Jr. developer has put in Pull Requests to development with the following changes:

-Our Jr. Developer put in the following Description in their PR "Adds Quiz as a Criteria to the calculation service."
+Our Jr. Developer titled their PR "Adds Quiz as a Criteria to the calculation service."

 Please treat this task as a real-life scenario more than just an assessment.